-Land use/cover scenarios may assess historical changes in the catchment.
-For example, by comparing flood responses in the Oder basin, associated with different land use scenarios, namely land use derived from historical maps from 1780 with that from

-- 2001 (De Roo et al., 2003).
-They represented afforested areas by increased interception and urbanised areas by zero infiltration in the model.
-The scenarios can also relate to future, hypothetical changes.
-Niehoff et al. (2002) assigned hypothetical changed land use categories to each grid cell of a catchment model in a spatially explicit manner and analysed the effect of increasing urban extent on flood volume and peaks. - In a similar manner, Salazar et al. (2012) assessed the effect of afforestation on the flood regime in three middle-sized catchments in Spain, Germany and Austria.
-A more process-based assessment of hypothetical land-use change effects is presented by Naef et al. (2002).
-By selecting the four main dominant runoff processes in a catchment, (i.e. infiltration excess and saturation excess overland flow, shallow lateral subsurface flow and deep percolation) they were able to separate different effects on floods in terms of the location and spatial extent of the dominant processes.
+Land use/cover scenarios may assess historical changes in the catchment - as for example by comparing flood responses in the Oder Basin, associated with different land use scenarios, namely land use derived from historical maps from 1780 with that of 2001 (De Roo et al., 2003).
+De Roo et al. represented afforested areas by increased interception and urbanised areas by zero infiltration in the model.
+Scenarios can also relate to future, hypothetical changes.
+Niehoff et al. (2002) assigned hypothetical changed land use categories to each grid cell of a catchment model in a spatially explicit manner and analysed the effect of increasing urban extent on flood volume and peaks.
+In a similar manner, Salazar et al. (2012) assessed the effect of afforestation on the flood regime in three middle-sized catchments in Spain, Germany and Austria.
+A more process-based assessment of hypothetical land use change effects is presented by Naef et al. (2002).
+By selecting the four main dominant runoff processes in a catchment (i.e. infiltration excess and saturation excess overland flow, shallow lateral subsurface flow and deep percolation) they were able to separate different effects on floods in terms of the location and spatial extent of the dominant processes.
 They stressed that a reduction of storm runoff by changing land use/cover and management practices is only feasible for catchments where infiltration and matrix wetting can be enhanced through such measures.

-These examples illustrate that a robust interpretation of land-use scenario modelling requires simple but process based model structures that are able to account for the main features of soil-vegetation-atmosphere interactions.
+The examples presented above illustrate that a robust interpretation of land use scenario modelling requires simple but process-based model structures that are able to account for the main features of soil-vegetation-atmosphere interactions.